AIMarketContest/simulation/docs/tutorial/getting_started_tutorial.md

+# Getting Started Tutorial

 Here we give a top-level introduction on how to get started with the AI Contests toolbox.

 Firstly ensure that you have correctly set up the dependencies as described in the README.

-# Creating the project directory
+## Creating the project directory

 First we must have a directory to hold the structure of the toolbox.
 This can be created simply with the following command: